 Why: Users respond to ads that speak to their needs.

-- Tie your creative messages to your keywords.
+- Tie your headline and description line’s messaging to your keywords.

 Why: Users tend to engage with ads that appear most relevant to their search.